-• Worksession - Council to review agreement and provide guidance to staff.
+• Worksession/Action - Council to review agreement and vote on resolution.

 DESCRIPTION/ISSUE

 Resolution to indicate the Council's intent to approve or reject provisions of the 1st year of the Collective Bargaining Agreement with the Montgomery County Volunteer Fire and Rescue Association (MCVFRA).